Foreclosure inventory sets record high

 Buying a first home can be a daunting experience.
 Here are five common and costly mistakes that novice home buyers make:

 1. Ignoring the costs of having a low credit score.
-Lower-score borrowers pay thousands of dollars in increased interest rates over the life of the loan.
+Lower-score borrowers pay thousands of dollars in increased Interest Rates over the life of the loan.

 2. Muddying the waters by shopping for other things before closing.
 Lenders continue to check credit scores right up until the time of closing.
 Too much shopping could cause the lender to take back the loan.